Dabolus/polymer3-webpack-starter-kit/README.md

 # If you wish to change this behavior, you can set the basePath
 # variable to whatever you want the base path to be inside conf/app.config.js
 # REMEMBER TO ADD THE LEADING AND TRAILING SLASHES

-yarn install
-# Installing the dependencies on the main package will automatically install
-# the dependencies on both the frontend and the conf package

 yarn deploy [...args]
 # Alias of 'firebase deploy'.
 The args will be passed to firebase